chirag147/M1_App_MatrixCalculator/5_Images/README.md

 # images

-## Some of the screenshots of the program testing each functionality..
+## Some of the screenshots of the program testing each functionality

 ### Inputting choice